nietras/nietras.github.io/_posts/2022-01-15-bendingdotnet-corrected-common-flat-build-output.md

 or [how gathering and destroying all human rebels in Zion failed due to renegade program](https://matrix.fandom.com/wiki/Battle_of_Zion).

+**UPDATE 2022-01-24: The approach defined here has been improved in [Bending .NET - Improved Common Flat Build Output]({{ site.baseurl }}/2022/01/24/bendingdotnet-improved-common-flat-build-output/)**

 In this post, part of the [Bending .NET]({{ site.baseurl }}/2021/11/18/bendingdotnet-series) series, I try to correct the ship wreck that was [Bending .NET - Common Flat Build Output]({{ site.baseurl